jonnyabrams/CV/README.md

 My time at Makers taught me so much, not least that I absolutely love working as part of a team.
 The best weeks of the course for me were those spent doing group projects, and I found Makers' emphasis on pair-programming to be ideal.
 I'm a sociable person and the daily interaction reawakened something in me that had been supressed by years of working relatively individually.
 Even when the collaborative working was remote, it was a joy to bounce ideas off other people and learn from them.

-I've decided to be picky with my job hunt to try and land something I think I'd really enjoy and that I'd feel proud to be contributing to, so if you're reading this (and congratulations on making it this far) then I really would love to be part of your team.

 ## Projects

 | Name                         | Description       | Tech/tools        |